VsevolodTrofimov/precise-copy/README.md

 ```

 ## Usage
-precise-copy consists of 2 main parts: TypeList which tells how to handle each type and copy function that actullay preforms the precies copy
+precise-copy consists of 2 main parts: TypeList which tells how to handle each type and copy function that actullay performs the precies copy

 ### TypeList Items